-The following priorities for action will continue to be the priorities in the year ahead:
+The following priorities for action will be the priorities in the year ahead:

-- To reduce levels of smoking in the county by encouraging more people to quit as smoking remains a major cause of heart disease and cancer. - To boost our cancer screening programmes so that more people are protected, focusing on the bowel cancer screening programme. - To promote the 'Health Checks' programme which offer adults a full health 'MOT' and looks at many lifestyle factors such as obesity, exercise, smoking, blood cholesterol levels, diabetes, blood pressure and alcohol consumption. - Reducing the harm caused by the over-consumption of alcohol is another priority of the Health and Wellbeing Board.
-It is being taken forward by the Oxfordshire Alcohol and Drugs Partnership and progress will be monitored by the Health Improvement Board. - To continue to monitor measures of success for those in drugs or alcohol treatment services with the aim of improving recovery rates.
+- To reduce levels of smoking in the county by encouraging more people to quit as smoking remains a major cause of heart disease and cancer. - To boost our cancer screening programmes so that more people are protected, focusing on the bowel cancer screening programme. - To promote the 'Health Checks' programme which offer adults a full health 'MOT' and looks at many lifestyle factors such as obesity, physical activity smoking, blood cholesterol levels, diabetes, blood pressure and alcohol consumption. - Reducing the harm caused by the over-consumption of alcohol is another priority of the Health and Wellbeing Board.
+It is being taken forward by the Oxfordshire Alcohol and Drugs Partnership and progress will be monitored by the Health Improvement Board. - To continue to monitor measures of success for those in drugs or alcohol treatment services with the aim of improving recovery rates. - Delivery of the Oxfordshire Physical Activity Plan a multi-agency collaborative approach to increasing participation in physical activity within Oxfordshire - To consider issues affecting mental well-being in the population and what outcomes could be used to monitor it.

-In addition to this, our work must be even more focused on those who are most at risk.
+In addition to this, our work must address health inequalities and be even more focused on those who are most at risk.
 The Joint Strategic Needs Assessment shows that there are differences between different groups of people and different places in the County, with some faring better than others both in terms of their life expectancy and in their chances of living healthy lives into old age.
 Outcomes will be set to target the groups with worst outcomes as well as the overall average and reports will continue to show the groups or localities with the best and worst outcomes wherever such reporting is possible.
+The recommendations of the Health Inequalities Commission in Oxfordshire are awaited and may also influence this work.